 Evangelism And The Truth

-Acts proceeds to explain the disciples’ evangelism and introduction of a man once named Saul, but once being forgiven by God is named Paul.
-Aside from Paul there are other disciples whose work is shown in the bible.
+Acts proceed to explain the disciples’ evangelism and the introduction of a man once named Saul, but once being forgiven by God is named Paul.
+Aside from Paul, there are other disciples whose work is shown in the bible.
 Peter, John, James, and more.
 They followed the message of Jesus with their heart.
 Traveling far and reaching out to anyone willing to listen.

 Focusing Too Much On Symbolism